Mike Minter: Professional career

-Minter was selected 56th overall by the Carolina Panthers in the second round of the 1997 NFL draft.
+The Carolina Panthers selected Minter in the second round (56th overall) of the 1997 NFL draft.
+Minter was the third safety drafted in 1997.

 He became the starter in the team's sixth game of his rookie season, and remained there until his retirement.
 In his rookie year he posted 11 starts and finished second among defensive backs with 83 tackles, and also recorded 3.5 sacks, two fumble recoveries, two forced fumbles, 10 passes defensed and four quarterback hurries.
 In 1998, Minter missed ten games because of a staph infection that developed as a complication of surgery on his left knee.
 Following that season, Minter started every game of each year, except in 2001, when he missed the first two games because of an injury.
 In Carolina's appearance in the Super Bowl against the New England Patriots in 2003, Minter ranked second on defense and equaled a career-high of 18 tackles.
 Despite breaking his left foot in the third quarter, he stayed in the rest of the game.

 In his 10 years in the NFL, all with the Panthers, Minter made 790 tackles, 9.5 sacks, 15 forced fumbles, 8 fumble recoveries, 15 interceptions, a franchise-record 421 return yards, and 4 defensive touchdowns, including a franchise-record-tying 2 in 2003.

 On March 27, 2007, the NFL Network reported that the 2007 season would be Minter's last.
 ESPN.com reported that Minter retired after 10 seasons.

 On August 7, 2007, Minter announced his retirement, effective immediately (as reported in The Charlotte Observer).
 His decision to retire early was attributed to continuing problems with his knees.
 Minter retired with team records for game starts (141) and consecutive starts (94), as well as for fumble recoveries and interceptions resulting in touchdowns.